-3.16 Inventories
+3.15 Inventories

 Inventories comprise of stock of plastic payment cards not yet distributed to customers.
 Inventories are valued at the lower of cost and net realisable value.
-Cost is based on the first-in firstout principle and includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs in bringing them to their existing location and condition.
+Cost is based on the first-in first-out principle and includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs in bringing them to their existing location and condition.
 There are no currency amounts loaded on the stock of cards.

-3.17 Trade and other receivables
+3.16 Trade and other receivables

 Trade receivables are recognised initially at the amount of consideration that is unconditional unless they contain significant financing components, when they are recognised at fair value.
 The Group holds the trade receivables with the objective to collect the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method.
-Details about the Group's impairment policies and the calculation of the loss allowance are provided in note 3.24.
+Details about the Group's impairment policies and the calculation of the loss allowance are provided in note 3.23.

-3.18 Derivative financial assets and liabilities
+3.17 Derivative financial assets and liabilities

 Derivative financial assets and liabilities are carried as assets when their fair value is positive and as liabilities when their fair value is negative.
 Changes in the fair value of derivatives are included in the income statement.
-The Group's derivative financial assets and liabilities at fair value through profit or loss comprise solely of forward foreign exchange contracts.
+The Group's derivative financial assets and liabilities at fair value through profit or loss comprise solely of forward foreign exchange contracts, which are dealt on a matched principal basis.

-3.19 Offsetting of financial instruments
+3.18 Offsetting of financial instruments